kiranaananda/portfolio/_pages/about.md

 <ul>
 <li>Create and present bi-weekly analysis from company database, consumer&rsquo;s survey, media monitoring, and social listening to showcase brand activity of owned product verticals and its competitors to marketing &amp; management team</li>
 <li>Conduct 4-7 primary &amp; secondary ad hoc research every quarter, typically in form of go-to-market, segmentation, attitude, product concept, creative evaluation, market sizing, brand health and market fit for mainly O2O, SaaS, fintech, re-commerce, and gaming sectors</li>
-<li>o	Analyse the database to streamline media planning, including scraping and dashboarding competitor&rsquo;s campaigns to keep up with their product highlights using a free Python package that can reduce company costs for data subscription e</li>
+<li>Analyse the database to streamline media planning, including scraping and dashboarding competitor&rsquo;s campaigns to keep up with their product highlights using a free Python package that can reduce company costs for data subscription e</li>
 <li>Plan, direct and oversee week-to-week task of 1 freelance researcher</li>
 </ul>
 <p>&nbsp;</p>